muditpurohitt/Online-Course-Management-System/README.md

 Contributions are welcome!
 If you find a bug or want to add new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- Special thanks to the [OpenAI GPT-3](https://www.openai.com/gpt-3/) model for providing assistance in generating project-related content.